It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 All my friends worked in corporate life, and I found it quite challenging working on my own after so many years working in large corporate organisations.

-It gave me the connection and support I needed to keep going even on those tough days, and it has also helped me get my name out there and generate referrals for my business.
+It also gave me the connection and support I needed to keep going even on those tough days, and it has also helped me get my name out there and generate referrals for my business.

 RELATED: How to build a network.
 The ultimate small business networking guide